viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Cian_McEvoy.markdown

 *After lunch we had to make a presentation about Rain garden using ai pictures and information I was paired up with Jack and we made a powerpoint and used ChatGPT for our information and we used deep ai for the pictures.*

+*At the end of the day we had a talk with Poalo on a zoom call in italy and he was talking about F1 and how he can watch the stats from his sons Xbox game from online sources which I found quite interesting and would like to see more about it in the future.*

 ---
 ## Friday
 ![Red Hat Office](https://github.blog/wp-content/uploads/2023/10/Collaboration-DarkMode-2.png?resize=1200%2C630 "Github")